TheHive-Project/TheHiveDocs/admin/configuration.md

 play.http.parser.maxDiskBuffer=1G
 ```

-*Note*: if you are using a NGINX reverse proxy in front of TheHive, be aware that it doesn't distinguish between text data and a file upload.
+*Note*: if you are using a NGINX reverse in front of TheHive, be aware that it doesn't distinguish between text data and a file upload.
 So, you should also set the `client_max_body_size` parameter in your NGINX server configuration to the highest value among two: file upload and text size defined in TheHive `application.conf` file.

 ### 6. Cortex
 TheHive can use one or several [Cortex](https://github.com/CERT-BDF/Cortex) analysis engines to get additional information on observables.
 When configured, analyzers available in Cortex become usable on TheHive.
 First you must enable `CortexConnector`, choose an identifier then specify the URL for each Cortex server: